-I - This symbol indicates that a student was doing satisfactory work but for nonacademic reasons beyond his/her control was unable to complete the full requirements of the course.
-The "I" must be removed by the end of the next term of enrollment or the Registrar, will change the "I" to an "F." Without regard to enrollment, the "I" must be removed within one year or it will be changed to "F." "I" grades will only be assigned when the Incomplete Grade Contract has been completed with all required signatures and submitted to the Registrar's Office.

-- W This symbol indicates that a student was permitted to withdraw without penalty.
+- I This symbol indicates that a student was doing satisfactory work but for non-academic reasons beyond his/her control was unable to complete the full requirements of the course.
+The "I" must be removed by the end of the next term of enrollment or the Director of Admissions and Records, will change the "I" to an "F." Without regard to enrollment, the "I" must be removed within one year or it will be changed to "F." - W This symbol indicates that a student was permitted to withdraw without penalty.
 Withdrawals without penalty will not be permitted after the midterm of the total grading period except in cases of hardship. - V This symbol indicates that a student was given permission to audit the course.
-Students may not transfer from audit to credit status or vice versa. - K This symbol indicates that a student was given credit for the course via a credit-byexamination program approved by South Georgia State College faculty (CLEP, AP, Proficiency, etc.). - NR This symbol indicates that no grade was reported for the course in question. - S This symbol indicates that credit has been given for completion of degree requirements other than academic course work. - IP This symbol indicates that the student has completed all coursework but is not prepared to proceed to the next level and must repeat the course.
+Students may not transfer from audit to credit status or vice versa. - K This symbol indicates that a student was given credit for the course via a credit by examination program approved by the South Georgia State College faculty (CLEP, AP, Proficiency, etc.) - NR This symbol indicates that no grade was reported for the course in question. - S This symbol indicates that credit has been given for completion of degree requirements other than academic course work. - IP This symbol indicates that the student has completed all coursework, but is not prepared to proceed to the next level, and must repeat the course.
 This symbol cannot be substituted for an "I" (Incomplete). - U/U\$ This symbol indicates unsatisfactory performance in learning support courses.